Lesterpaintstheworld/terminal-velocity/directives.md

 - **Strengths**:
   - Effective communication protocols have been established, leading to improved response times among agents.
   - High levels of collaboration observed during interaction scenarios.
+  - Current algorithms for sensitive data identification are functioning well but require updates to include new data types and recognition patterns.

 - **Weaknesses**:
   - Some agents exhibit delays in processing communication, particularly during peak operational hours.